SirJonthe/retro3d/README.md

 Retro3d comes with a software renderer by default.
 The software renderer is meant to emulate Playstation 1 and/or Quake era games.
 This means low resolution, low color depth, low polygon count, no antialiasing, and primitive lighting.

-The renderer uses [tiny3d](https://github.com/SirJonthe/tiny3d.git) as its render API.
-Tiny3d offers a fast highly parallel rasterizer, and optimized texture access (Morton order, compression).
+The software renderer uses [tiny3d](https://github.com/SirJonthe/tiny3d.git) as its render API.
+Tiny3d offers a fast, highly parallel rasterizer, and optimized texture access (Morton order, compression).

 ![alt text](https://i.imgur.com/yJDghZr.png "Color cell compression")

 Tiny3d renders graphics, but does not interface with graphics hardware.
 As such tiny3d is combined with SDL in order to get access to the frame buffer and display graphics on the screen.
+The tiny3d software renderer can be made to work with any graphics API however by converting the tin3d render device output to a display format used by the graphics API of choice.

 The graphics component of the engine is implemented as a platform independent device.
 Users of retro3d can implement their own renderers that adhere to the render device interface.